 The financial sector is increasingly taking steps to assess risks and prepare for future climate changes.
 Still more is needed to create greater climate resilience.
 Before financial managers can make fundamental changes, they must first better understand to what extent climate change will amplify physical risk exposure to both gradual risks, such as sea level rise, as well as extreme weather losses.
 It is crucial to understand how event frequency, location, experienced direct losses, as well as a country’s capacity to cope with the recovery are influenced depending on which global warming pathway the world is on.
-Did you already think through the risk differential of your real assets portfolio 20 years from now under a Paris-aligned scenario versus a Failed Transition scenario?
+Did you already think through the risk differential of your real assets portfolio 20 years from now under a net-zero scenario pathway versus a high warming scenario pathway?

 - Real-estate evaluation